mdn/content/files/en-us/learn/html/introduction_to_html/document_and_website_structure/index.md

 This is because visuals don't tell the whole story.
 We use color and font size to draw sighted users' attention to the most useful parts of the content, like the navigation menu and related links, but what about visually impaired people for example, who might not find concepts like "pink" and "large font" very useful?

-> **Note:** [Roughly 8% of men and 0.5% of women](https://www.color-blindness.com/) are colorblind; or, to put it another way, approximately 1 in every 12 men and 1 in every 200 women.
+> [!NOTE] > [Roughly 8% of men and 0.5% of women](https://www.color-blindness.com/) are colorblind; or, to put it another way, approximately 1 in every 12 men and 1 in every 200 women.
 Blind and visually impaired people represent roughly 4-5% of the world population (in 2015 there were [940 million people with some degree of vision loss](https://en.wikipedia.org/wiki/Visual_impairment), while the total population was [around 7.5 billion](https://en.wikipedia.org/wiki/World_human_population#/media/File:World_population_history.svg)).

 In your HTML code, you can mark up sections of content based on their _functionality_ — you can use elements that represent the sections of content described above unambiguously, and assistive technologies like screen readers can recognize those elements and help with tasks like "find the main navigation", or "find the main content."
 As we mentioned earlier in the course, there are a number of [consequences of not using the right element structure and semantics for the right job](/en-US/docs/Learn/HTML/Introduction_to_HTML/HTML_text_fundamentals#why_do_we_need_structure).